jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/advanced-build-concepts/index.md

 Currently, JFrog ML supports training only on a single instance, whether CPU or GPU.
 As a result, all options described will apply to single-instance training.

-For efficient model development, especially when training sessions are lengthy, consider using this guide in conjunction with <Anchor label="Reusing Trained Artifacts" title="Reusing Trained Artifacts" href="/docs/reusing-trained-artifacts">Reusing Trained Artifacts</Anchor>.
+For efficient model development, especially when training sessions are lengthy, consider using this guide in conjunction with [Reusing Trained Artifacts](/docs/advanced-build-concepts#reusing-trained-artifacts).
 This approach allows for frequent iteration on model code without the need to retrain from scratch each time.

 ### Key Concepts